BHGC/website/content/join/index.md

 ### Signup for 2014

-Tue Sept 9 @ probably 11am-2pm:
-  Meet us on UC Berkeley campus (exact location to be announced).
+Tue Sept 9 @ 11am-2:30pm: Meet us at the [Sather Gate] on UC Berkeley campus (south side) and chat with active hangliding students/pilots.
-Wed Sept 10 @ probably 11am-2pm:
-  Meet us on UC Berkeley campus (exact location to be announced).
+Wed Sept 10 @ 11am-2:30pm: Meet us at the [Sather Gate] on UC Berkeley campus (south side) and chat with active hangliding students/pilots.

 **Wed Sept 10 @ 8pm** (new time!) in [240 Mulford Hall, UC Berkeley]:
 **SIGNUP MEETING** - DON'T MISS IT!
 If you want to learn to hang glide